-Trooper Scott Patrick was shot and killed when dispatched to assist a stranded motorist at the Grant Street exit of eastbound Interstate 80/94 in Gary.
+Trooper Scott Patrick was shot and killed when dispatched to assist a stranded motorist on the eastbound exit ramp to Grant Street of the Borman Expressway in Gary.

 Upon his arrival, he saw the vehicle parked with two flat tires and observed a man walking up the nearby exit ramp.
 When he approached to offer help, the suspect pulled a handgun and opened fire.
 Despite being shot above his bullet-resistant vest, once in the neck, Trooper Patrick was able to radio for assistance and return fire.

 He was unaware that the vehicle had been stolen the previous week and died less than a half-hour later while in surgery at Northlake Methodist Hospital.

 The suspect then hid behind the double set of tires of a flatbed trailer that had stopped at the scene.
 An assisting trooper arrived and was directed to where the suspect was hiding, who then fled on foot and jumped into the cab of another semitrailer.